 LOCAL RODEO ROYALTY – Local Rodeo Royalty (LRR) volunteers are current fair and rodeo titleholders across Colorado.
 The primary goals of this program are to promote the National Western Stock Show their organization, rodeo, and youth development.
 Their duties vary from assisting at children’s activities, presenting horse show ribbons, meeting and greeting NWSS guests and more.

 PHOTO & VIDEO SUPPORT – If you have been a fan of the National Western Stock Show and wish to enjoy the show from a different aspect come volunteer with the Photo & Video Support Group!
 Many volunteers are needed to capture both still and video images, help with image reviewing, and to assist with administrative duties.
-For more information on the Photo and Video Support Volunteer Service area please click the following link. https://sites.google.com/site/nwssphoto/.
+You can take a look at our Task Guide to see if volunteering with the Photo & Video Support Group is for you.
+Still have questions?
+Contact us at email@example.com.

 SCHOOL VISITS – Part of the National Western’s mission is to educate youth in agriculture and the School Visits program is a crucial part of obtaining and preserving this mission.
 Volunteer help ensure a positive visit for students and teachers by greeting busses delivering thousands of students to the Stock Show, assist in organizing and preparing the classes for a smooth departure and providing guidance and direction to classes as they tour the Stock Show grounds.